-It is important not to father a child while you are having treatment with this drug and for at least 3 months afterwards.
+It is important not to father a child while you are having treatment.
+You need to use 2 effective methods of contraception during treatment and for 3 months afterwards.
 Talk to your doctor or nurse about effective contraception before starting treatment.

-We don’t know how this treatment might affect fertility.
-You may not be able to father a child after treatment with this drug.
+It is not known whether this treatment affects fertility in people.
 Talk to your doctor before starting treatment if you think you may want to have a baby in the future.

 Treatment for other conditions

-Always tell other doctors, nurses or dentists that you’re having this treatment if you need treatment for anything else, including teeth problems.
+Always tell other doctors, nurses, pharmacists or dentists that you’re having this treatment if you need treatment for anything else, including teeth problems.

 More information about this treatment